ThePhD/ThePhD.github.io/_posts/2018-11-04-Writing Good Proposals.markdown

 excerpt_separator: <!--more-->
 ---

 I am not great at writing proposals.
-In fact, I am absolute :dog: :poo: in many aspects.
+In fact, I am absolute 🐕 💩 in many aspects.
 But, I had feedback and help, so I wanted to put out some tips so that when people write proposals they are much less trash when they hit the Committee.
 I want to read 🔥 💯 ✌️ papers when they hit the Committee, rather than being the fuel _for_ a trash-fire.<!--more-->

 # Survey the Area/Industry/Academia/Hobby Code